You may have already heard a lot of advocacy to outsource development work overseas.

 When Should You Avoid Overseas Outsourcing

 Apart from money (that you could save) with overseas outsourcing, there are a lot of other factors that need to be considered.
 And ‘Quality’ top that list.
 You can’t predict the quality of their code or work.
 Maybe they got a lot of appreciation for their previous works, but you can’t authenticate the authenticity.
-And one more thing, maybe they got 5-star reviews for a simple tic-tac-toe game app that they developed but not necessarily for your much complex business app.
+And one more thing, maybe they got 5-star reviews for a simple tic-tac-toe game app that they developed but not necessarily for your much more complex business app.

 Collaboration is one of the strongest pillars of any project.
 And this is where you might face issues with your overseas hiree.
-Issues due to completely reverse time zones, language barriers, cultural gaps.
+Issues due to completely reverse time zones, language barriers, and cultural gaps.
 Delays and quality issues are common and expected but most startup entrepreneurs aren’t aware of these situations.

 As I’ve already emphasized on this thing before, ‘Communication’ should be crystal clear between the teams.
 Think of it like this - you as a team are building a house from scratch and so you can’t afford to miss a single brick at the very start of your foundation.

-You can’t build your startup from a cave, you might need to open up certain things (things that you think are confidential like core business ideas, trade secrets) to your developers beforehand.
-Well, you signed an NDA with the developer to keep things in your control but what if they breach the contract and leaked your core idea or strategy of execution.
+You can’t build your startup from a cave, you might need to open up certain things (things that you think are confidential like core business ideas, and trade secrets) to your developers beforehand.
+Well, you signed an NDA with the developer to keep things in your control but what if they breach the contract and leaked your core idea or strategy of execution?
 Will you fly overseas to impose the required laws and actions that aren’t even controlled by your government?
 Working with local agencies often involves signing a contract that covers both the client and the agency, and is often covered under local country laws.
 This isn’t the case if you decide to work with an overseas company.

 Obviously, there are a lot of other factors that decide whether you should go the overseas route or not.
 But in the end, it is you who need to decide whether the attractive cost arbitrage outweighs the concerns.